Committed to the Wairarapa

 Pukaha Mount Bruce National Wildlife Centre – you might see the rare white kiwi as well as other rare birds.

 Masterton – art and culture at Aratoi, tranquility at Queen Elizabeth Park, fun for young children at the playground and displays on sheep farming at The Wool Shed.
-Visit the Farmers’ Market on Saturday morning.
+Visit the Farmers’ Market on a Saturday morning or walk around Henley Lake and feed the many species of birdlife.

 Riversdale and Castlepoint – the best swimming, surfing and fishing beaches on the coast.